falconry/falcon/docs/deploy/nginx-uwsgi.rst

   gid = myproject-runner

-.. note:: Thread vs Processes vs gevent
+.. note:: Thread vs Processes

-  There are many questions to consider when deciding when deciding how to manage the processes that actually run your Python code.
+  There are many questions to consider when deciding how to manage the processes that actually run your Python code.
 Are you generally CPU bound or IO bound?
   Is your application thread-safe?
 How many CPU's do you have?
 What system are you on?
 Do you need an in-process cache?

   The configuration presented here enables both threads and processes.
 However, you will have to experiment and do some research to understand your